Estate planning solicitors that understand your needs

 When you die, your estate – the combined value of your assets such as property, investments and cash holdings minus any liabilities such as debts – may be subject to Inheritance Tax (IHT).

-If you have considerable assets and haven’t planned your estate carefully, this 40% inheritance tax can amount to a lot to have to be paid out by those who stand to inherit.
+If you have considerable assets or a high net worth individual and haven’t planned your estate carefully, this 40% inheritance tax can amount to a lot to have to be paid out by those who stand to inherit.
 But with careful planning, you can ensure your beneficiaries receive the maximum amount possible from your endowments.

-Crombie Wilkinson Solicitors has expert Will and estate planning solicitors who can help create an inheritance strategy that works for you.
+Crombie Wilkinson Solicitors has expert estate planning and will solicitors who can help create an inheritance strategy that works for you.
 We’ll calculate your predicted Inheritance Tax levels based on the value of your estate, and assist you in potentially reducing this bill with tactical estate planning and use of official Inheritance Tax Relief systems.

 Contact us for Inheritance Tax legal advice